sermons/known/slides/slides.md

 >>>
 + desire to enter: those who believe self to be saved but aren't
++ take for granted being saved
+  + assume salvation **automatic**
+  + inherited, born into it, "always been a Chr"
+  + surprised when denied entry
-+ hen under wings, but you refused: less emphasis, for next time banquet
++ v34 hen under wings, but you refused:
+  + less emphasis, punt to next time (banquet)
   + is 28, rest + repentance
++ 1Cor13 fully known